mosip/esignet-signup/postman-collection/README.md

 3. Provide Input: When prompted, enter the base URL (WebSocket server address), slot ID, and cookie value.

-4. Sending Messages: When prompted, to enter message to send, type the message as below, there are 3 different messages
+4. Sending Messages: When prompted, to enter message to send, type the message as below, there are 2 different messages

 START step message -> `{"slotId":"<allotted slotId>","stepCode":"START","frames":[{"frame":"","order":"0"}]}`

 Other step messages -> `{"slotId":"<allotted slotId>","stepCode":"<step_name as in the received messages>","frames":[{"frame":"","order":"0"}]}`

-END step message -> `{"slotId":"<allotted slotId>","stepCode":"END","frames":[{"frame":"","order":"0"}]}`

 5. Receiving Messages: Any messages sent from the server to the subscribed topic will be printed to the console as they are received.
+On receiving message with step code as "END" from the server denotes the closure of frame verification process.
+Hence the websocket connection can be closed by the client.

 ## Example interaction